sanger-cellular-informatics/Targeton-Designer/README.md

 #applying-ranking-from-the-designer-config-file)),
 4. The column order for the output CSV files.

-Note that the stringency vector corresponds to the 'PRIMER_MASK_FAILURE_RATE' in the [Primer3 Manual](https://primer3.org/manual.html#PRIMER_MASK_FAILURE_RATE), meaning that low values give higher stringency.
+Note that the stringency vector corresponds to 'PRIMER_MASK_FAILURE_RATE' in the [Primer3 Manual](https://primer3.org/manual.html#PRIMER_MASK_FAILURE_RATE), meaning that low values give higher stringency.

 The default configuration can be found in `config/default_designer.config.json` (which should NOT be moved, deleted or edited).
 This file contains the default configuration that will be applied if no user config file is provided.